hackclub/toriel/CONTRIBUTING.md

 - Included logs given by the bot.

 ## Security Issues
 Please **do not submit security issues via GitHub issues**.
-Please notify the Toriel development team privately at <\insert email here\>
+This is because Toriel has access to very sensitive data, such as IP addresses, E-mails, and other personally identifiable information (PII).
+Please notify the Toriel development team privately at toriel@hackclub.com.
+Read more in our [security policy](https://github.com/hackclub/toriel/blob/main/.github/SECURITY.md)

 ## Setting up a development environment
 There are [instructions in the README.md](https://github.com/hackclub/toriel#running-locally) on how to set it up.